Civil Services Examination

-The Civil Services Examination (CSE) is a standardised test in India conducted by the Union Public Service Commission(UPSC) for recruitment to higher civil services in the Government of India, such as the All India Services and Central Civil Services (Group A and a few Group B posts).
+The Civil Services Examination (abbr.
+CSE or UPSC CSE) is a standardised test in India conducted by the Union Public Service Commission (UPSC) for recruitment to higher civil services in the Government of India, such as the All India Services, Diplomats and Central Civil Services (Group A and a few Group B posts).
+It is considered to be one of the toughest examinations in the world.

-It is conducted in three phases: a preliminary examination consisting of two objective-type papers (Paper I consisting of General Studies and Paper II, referred to as the Civil Service Aptitude Test or CSAT), and a main examination consisting of nine papers of conventional (essay) type, in which two papers are qualifying and only marks of seven are counted; finally followed by a personality test (interview).
+It is conducted in three phases: a preliminary examination (abbr.
+Prelims) consisting of two objective-type papers (Paper I consisting of General Studies and Paper II consisting of Mathematics, Logical Reasoning and Comprehension, referred to as the Civil Service Aptitude Test or CSAT).
+The candidates who qualify the Prelims will appear in the main examination (abbr.
+Mains) consisting of nine papers of conventional descriptive type, in which two papers are qualifying and rest of the seven papers are accountable to qualify the Mains.
+Finally, after qualifying the Mains, a personality test (abbr.
+Interview) is conducted in the UPSC headquarters in New Delhi.
 A successful candidate sits for 32 hours of examination during the complete process spanning around one year.

 List of services

 Those who pass the Civil Service Examination may be selected to join the following services: